Last updated: Nov-14-2022

 Download the following 2 files and put them in your

 To use the Cloudinary Android library you have to configure at least your

 cloud_name.
 You can additionally define a number of optional configuration parameters if relevant.
-You can find your account-specific configuration credentials in the dashboard of our Management Console.
+You can find your product environment credentials in the dashboard of our Cloudinary Console.

 - Most functionality implemented on the client side does not require authentication, so only your